saas-erp-hub/graeco-latin-square-generator/README.md

 ## Contact

-For questions or feedback, please contact bytebuilder@users.noreply.github.com.
+For questions, feedback, or suggestions, please open an issue on the [GitHub Issues page](https://github.com/saas-erp-hub/graeco-latin-square-generator/issues).
+This is the preferred method of communication as it helps keep all project-related discussions in one place.

 ## Acknowledgements